You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 What is the Erector Spinae?

-The erector spinae is a group of muscles and tendons that extend along the vertebral column from the lower back to the neck.
+The erector spinae is a group of muscles and tendons that extend all the way down the vertebral column from the lower back to the neck.
 These muscles are responsible for straightening and rotating the back, making them crucial for maintaining an upright posture and supporting movements that involve bending and lifting.
-Strengthening the erector spinae not only contributes to a strong and stable core but also plays a significant role in reducing the risk of lower back pain and injuries.
+Ever felt a twinge in your back from bending over?
+The type that makes you feel like an old man?
+Odds are these muscles are to blame.
+Having a solid erector spinae workout not only contributes to a strong and stable core but also plays an important role in reducing the risk of lower back pain and injuries.

 Anatomy of the Erector Spinae: